torpkev/epidemic_docs/changelog/README.md

 # Change Log

+## 1.7.4 - 1.20 support added

+Support added for Minecraft 1.20

+Removed some mutation/vaccine code and notes (its still coming, just split the branches)

+Startup spam has been cleanup - comma delimited lists of ailments and remedies instead of 1 line per

+Hotspots with no particles were throwing warnings on startup - now they don't

 ## 1.7.3 - Bug Fix

 This update addresses a bug that threw a null exception error if you did not have a world called world